Kiama Pioneer Butter Factory: Accomplishments

 The Kiama Pioneer Butter Factory is recognized as being the first factory in Australia to have a consignment of butter sent to Great Britain in 1885.
 At that time, all shipping and consignment arrangements were fulfilled by the Fresh Food and Ice Company.
 The shipment was consigned in half to Weddell & Co and Covey & Co, both based in London.
 The butter reached London in a satisfactory condition, which raised the call for full and regular supplies.
 This was a momentous outcome for the shipment, as it is noted that previously butter products had been sent not for consumption, but to be sold on to soap makers.

 The Pioneer factory was the first in Australia to use the cream separators.
 The machine was of Danish manufacture and it was introduced following a tour of Europe and the United States by Mr. D. L. Dymock, who had been supported financially by local dairy farmers.
 The cream separator arrived in Australia on the SS Chimbarazo which docked in Sydney Harbour.
 Two separators were purchased on the trip, with the other destined for use at the other factory owned by the Fresh Food and Ice Company.

 The introduction of the cream separators into Australia by Mr. D.L.
 Dymock occurred in conjunction with Mr. Thomas Sutcliffe Mort, an Australian industrialist, who is also more frequently recognized for improving the design of refrigeration for use in keeping meat and dairy products.

 Directors

-The provisional directors of the company were: William Grey (father of George Grey of 'Greyleigh'), Chairman, Thomas Honey, George Wood Jr., W. Winley, W. Boles, with H. Honey as Secretary.
+The provisional directors of the company were: William Grey (father of George Grey of 'Greyleigh'), chairman, Thomas Honey, George Wood Jr., W. Winley, W. Boles, with H. Honey as Secretary.

-When the company was finally established it was named Kiama Pioneer Co-operative Produce Factory Company Ltd. It's directors were William Grey, Joseph Weston, H. Honey, Joseph Pike and George Wood Jr.
+When the company was finally established it was named Kiama Pioneer Co-operative Produce Factory Company Ltd. Its directors were William Grey, Joseph Weston, H. Honey, Joseph Pike and George Wood Jr.